Celebrating our neuro-diverse lives across the region ...

 |

-EFDD: a recent ADDitude webinar was helpful in terms of gaining a clearer understanding of the Executive Functions, the key component of AD/HD.
+9.6 EFDD: a ADDitude webinar was helpful in terms of gaining a clearer understanding of the Executive Functions, the key component of AD/HD.
 Furthermore, Barkley powerfully argues that Executive Function Deficit Disorder could eventually become a more realistic term to use rather than AD/HD.

 How ADHD Affects Executive Function in Adults and Kids Identifying and treating executive function disorder in adults and children with ADHD